What is mineral extinction and its types ?

 In optical mineralogy, the angle of mineral extinction is measured relative to the vibration direction of the polarized light.
 The angle of extinction can be used to determine the crystallographic orientation of the mineral within the sample, as well as its symmetry and optical behavior.

-Mineral extinction can occur in different directions depending on the crystal structure of the mineral, and the direction of extinction can provide important information about the crystallographic axes and symmetry of the mineral.
+Mineral extinction can occur in different directions based on the mineral's crystal structure and the direction of extinction can provide important information about the crystallographic axes and symmetry of the mineral.

 Overall, mineral extinction is an important property of minerals in optical mineralogy that provides valuable information about their crystallographic orientation, structure, and optical properties.

-Mineral extinction is an important concept in optical mineralogy because it is one of the key optical properties that can be used to identify minerals under a polarizing microscope.
+Mineral extinction is an important concept in optical mineralogy because it is one of the key optical properties which used to identify minerals under a polarizing microscope.
 When a thin section of a rock is placed under crossed polarisers, the minerals in the rock interact with the light in specific ways, producing a range of colors and patterns.

 Mineral extinction occurs when a mineral is oriented at an angle that is perpendicular to the plane of polarization, causing it to appear dark or black against a bright background.
 This effect is useful in identifying minerals because it is a characteristic property of each mineral that can be used to distinguish it from other minerals.